-After activation (see also point 5.5 / Settings), the fixation welding mode appears as a separate user level, which can be accessed by pressing the power regulator.
+After activation (see also point 5.5 / Settings), the fixation mode appears as a separate user level, which can be accessed by pressing the rotary controller several times for 1 sec.

 This mode is used for the fixation of two work piece parts.
-See also Chapter 7.2.1.
+See also Chapter 7.3.1.